Work Package 3: Pilot cases based on knowledge transfer

 Capacity development: reinventing traditional jobs using farming traditions and food heritage in an innovative context

 To keep Intangible Cultural Heritage food production alive and to reinvent it in regions where knowledge still exists but lack of practice is increasing, capacity development is needed.
-Combining involvement of stakeholder and population, experiences from other alpine regions and intergenerational dialogue and applying traditional methods as workshops, thematic days but also new IT/media based approaches we will reach a regional interest in the population to reinvent jobs and transfer knowledge.
+Combining involvement of stakeholder and population, experiences from other alpine regions and intergenerational dialogue and applying traditional methods as workshops, thematic days but also new IT/media based approaches we are raising awareness in the population about the opportunity to reinvent jobs and transfer knowledge.

 Experience transfer: Combining tourism with the promotion and protection of Alpine natural and cultural heritage